 My first time in Jonesborough was privileged.
-I used to see someone who was a close friend of an Alderman and the owners of Tennessee Hills Distillery.
+I used to see someone who is a close friend of an alderman and the owners of Tennessee Hills Distillery.
 I had the honour of spending time with them all about town, in the distillery, and at their lovely home.

 That visit was during the National Storytelling Festival and the whole town, especially the distillery, had come alive.
 I had behind-the-scenes access and transportation/rock star parking in a snazzy golf cart.

 Each October, Jonesborough hosts the National Storytelling Festival.
 The International Storytelling Center is the hub of activity, including the Mary B. Martin Storytelling Hall, Jimmy Neil Smith Storytelling Park, and the historic Chester Inn.

 There are many simultaneous events, exhibits, performers, and activities going on in the town center just for the occasion.
 Parking can be hard to come by in this small downtown area but locals open up their yards for (paid) parking and sometimes run golf carts back and forth for tips.

 If you can’t make the trip this year, they are excited to offer online event tickets here.